DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 #### When Do These Games Feel Unfair?

-- I've found that the game typically feels unfair when
+I've found that the game typically feels unfair when:
-	- The player is not given enough information to make a good decision
+- The player is *not given enough information* to make a good decision
-	- The player has something happen to them that they feel is outside of their control
+- The player has something happen to them that they feel is *outside of their control*

 #### Making the Levels More Gameplay Interesting
+-

 #### Making the Levels More Visually Interesting
+- ;